+Menu/Entry Description

-Menu/Entry Description New power grid Creates a new power grid.
+New power grid Creates a new electricity grid.

+Note: Only one electricity grid per zenon project can be configured.
+This entry is grayed out if another grid has already been configured.

 Paste Pastes objects from the clipboard.

 Export all as XML Exports all defined grids to an XML file.

-Import XML Imports objects from an XML file .
-Help Opens the online-help for the Load Management module.
+Import XML Imports objects from an XML file.

+Help Opens online help.